 The cloud is everywhere in the modern world.
 Around 67% of business infrastructure is now delivered in the cloud, which stores 60% of corporate data.
 The average business uses over 1,200 cloud services every day.

 As a result, cybersecurity now entails more than securing on-premises network assets.
-Companies must lock down cloud apps at the point of access.
+Companies must lock down cloud applications right at their access point to ensure data protection.
 Understanding cloud security could make the difference between reliable operations and massive data losses.

 Cloud security architecture offers a single security solution for cloud protection.
 It combines data integrity tools, monitoring, encryption, access management, and many other security features.
+This approach not only focuses on ensuring data privacy but also simplifies complex security tasks.
 Let's explore why single cloud security solutions make sense, and the challenges they overcome.

 Cloud Security statistical data